Welcome to today's edition of the Rush 24-7 podcast.

 Senator Schemer, go out there and admit his mistakes.

-I wish to apologize the oil industry.
+I wish to apologize to the oil industry.

-I wish to apologize the American people, because I falsely accused big oil of price gouging, and I now know because of the investigation I call for that that didn't happen.
+And I now know because of the investigation I call for that that didn't happen.

-And the drive-by media will never go to Senator Schemer and say, What about this investigation that you demanded that there was price?
+And the drive-by media will never go to Senator Schemer and say, what about this investigation that you demanded that there was price?

 In fact, the next time there is a gasoline sprite, Senator Schumer will come out and say there's prouse gouging going on.

-Welcome to the EIB network.
+Sandy in Seattle, welcome to the EIB network.

 Oh my gosh.